web-fu/php-dot-notation/README.md

 Library that allows to access array and object with strong type support using Javascript-like Dot Notation

-## Note
-This library is an Alpha version and should not be used in a production environment.

 ## Examples
 ```php
 $array = [